Updated: May 2026

 Our roadmap isn't managed in weekly planning meetings.
 It's managed in real time, with delivery tracked, prioritized, and surfaced automatically across the team using ClickUp.

 When a feature request comes in, AI evaluates it against our current priorities, product strategy, and customer demand signals.
 It updates the roadmap, assigns tasks, and notifies the right people-all without a product manager orchestrating the flow.
 When something ships, the system updates dependencies, adjusts timelines, and reprioritizes the backlog.
+We detailed how this public feedback loop works in practice.

 We still make strategic decisions.
 We still debate trade-offs.
 But we don't spend hours in status meetings asking 'what's the progress on X?' or manually updating project boards.
 The system does that.
 The humans do the thinking.